 Fossil fuel use, land use changes and agriculture are causing emissions of CO2 and other gases that are changing the climate.
-Climate change harms human health, property and ecosystems across the world through heat waves, floods, wildfires, crop decline, infectious diseases, violence and conflict.
+Climate change harms human health, property and ecosystems across the world by increasing the severity, and potentially the frequency, of heat waves, floods, wildfires, crop decline, infectious diseases, violence and conflict.
 These events have significant economic costs that can be quantified.
 According to Yale Professor William Nordhaus, the Social Cost of Carbon (SCC) is “the economic cost caused by an additional ton of carbon-dioxide emissions or its equivalent.”
 To account for these costs, Yale is putting a price on its building-related carbon dioxide emissions.
 The price is based on the 2013 estimate by the White House’s Interagency Working Group on Social Cost of Carbon.

 How it Works

 Yale meters electricity, chilled water, natural gas, and steam consumption from its buildings.
 Starting in September 2017, each participating building is sent a monthly report detailing its energy consumption and the resulting greenhouse gas emissions—measured in metric tons of carbon dioxide equivalent (MTCDE).
 The top-level administrative unit a building reports to is charged $40 per MTCDE emitted.

 The Yale carbon charge is revenue neutral at the university level, which means the university center retains none of the charge revenues.
 In fiscal year 2018, each participating administrative unit has two new budget lines: A charge line for the unit’s carbon charges, and a return line to allow a percentage of the university-wide carbon charge total to be returned to that unit.

 A Building Must Outperform Yale to Receive a Net Return